kailash-manasarovar/statement/docs/timeline/2024/may.md

 - I am in Bali from 11th-19th May with work.
 - My hotel room is next to John Michael from IT support.
 I reported my concerns about hacking to him previously.
 - I notice constant "set up" events, just like in Denia, which mean someone is tracking mine, and other's, movements in order to create "chance" meetings.
+- I seem to have "bumping into" episodes every day; *meaningfully* set up events and situations, or literally bumping into people meaningfully.
 - The first one of these "chance meetings" is with Gabriel Silva on the first morning as I'm leaving my room.
 - Did something happen the night before in my room?
 - The second one is with Alicia a little later.